SchwarzIT/onyx/apps/showcase/content/en/components/04.cards/file-card/index.md

 The file card itself only displays the file but has no actual upload logic since this heavily depends on the backend that is uploaded to.
 This examples shows how a upload process can look like.

 :component-example{name="Upload" layout="grow"}

+### Skeleton

+The skeleton should be used on initial page load when the data for the page / file is initially loaded.

+:component-example{name="Skeleton" layout="grow"}